eccissell/vMAT/README.md

 # vMAT
-Code and data files for the coral reef cyanobacterial mat virome (vMAT database) from  Cissell and McCoy In Review: Top-heavy trophic structure within benthic viral dark matter (Preprint Available Here: https://www.biorxiv.org/content/10.1101/2022.10.01.510451v1).
+Code and data files for the analysis of the coral reef cyanobacterial mat virome (vMAT database) presented in  Cissell and McCoy In Review: Top-heavy trophic structure within benthic viral dark matter (Preprint Available Here: https://www.biorxiv.org/content/10.1101/2022.10.01.510451v1).
 The vMAT database is provided in both .fa and .faa (from Prodigal -p meta) formats.

 Data are currently provided as private for peer review only.
 Please email Ethan (ecissell@unc.edu) for permissions to use data and/or code prior to acceptance of the manuscripts for publication.